Colima (city): Mexican Revolution to the present

 Francisco I. Madero arrived to the city to campaign in 1909.
 After civil war broke out, forces loyal to this leader entered the city on 18 May 1911 under Eugenio Aviña.
 Insurgents under Juan José Ríos took control of the city between 1914 and 1916, beginning a series of social and economic reforms.
 Venustiano Carranza was in the city in 1916.
 While there, he was invited by Juan José Ríos to open the public library and formalize the state's Red Battalion.

 Since then, most of the city's history has revolved around its growth.
 The population is expected to grow by 38,000 during the 2010s, with job growth of 14,000 and 44,000 more cars on the road.
 Problems that the city faces now include transit problems, unregulated growth, deteriorating road conditions and street lighting, the lack of public transportation, lack of public security and insufficient water treatment.
 The city generates eighty-seven tons of garbage every day.
 The municipal landfill receives about 175 tons of garbage each day.
 As of 2010, for every 1,000 residents, there are 400 vehicles, ranking Colima third in the ratio of cars to people, down from first only a year earlier.

 Unchecked urban sprawl, especially in the north and south of the city is a major environmental problem.
-Much of the building in the north is subdivisions which are only partially occupied.
+Most of the buildings in the north are subdivisions, which are only partially occupied.
 The Centro Universario de Gestión Ambiental at the University of Colima claims that there is apathy to environmental issues on the part of various levels of government.